The Ganzel Group, Inc. The Ganzel Group Communications, Inc.

 Recent Highlights

-Spring 2018 – My photograph of Florence Thompson and her daughters (AKA Migrant Mother) was accessioned into the permanent photographic collection of the Museum of Modern Art in New York.
+Spring 2018 – My photograph of Florence Thompson and her daughters (AKA Migrant Mother) was accessioned into the permanent photographic collection of the Museum of Modern Art (MOMA) in New York City.
+It was also featured in an online article by former photo curator Sarah Meister, "Piecing Together Dorothea Lange's Migrant Mother".

 Spring 2016 – Two of my photographs were included in the Sheldon Museum of Art's Permanent Collection Gallery.
 The photos are in a gallery devoted to depictions of the human form, and my images are from the 2x20 project (see below).
 My photos are 16x20-inch prints of a male and female model with excerpts from interviews silkscreened on gelatin silver prints.